i2bc/ORFmine/docs/orfmine_example.md

 ``` bash
 orftrack --fna database/Scer.fna --gff database/Scer.gff --singularity
 ```
 ORFtrack generates a novel gff file mapping_orf_Scer.gff that contains the annotations of all the identified ORFs (see [here](./orftrack_annotation.md) for more details on the annotation process).
-The output file is located in /database/.
-But you can define your output directory using the parameter **--out**.
-Indeed, all the ORFtrack and ORFget outputs are stored in /database/ since they might constitute the inputs of the other ORFmine programs.
-A copy of the output can be found in the
+A copy of the output can be found in the (ORFmine/examples/database/ folder).
-ORFmine/examples/database/ folder).
 Please note that ORFtrack also generates a summary.log file that lists all the ORF categories it has identified.

 ### Extraction of the sequences of noncoding ORFs in a fasta format
 The amino acid sequences of all annotated ORFs or specific subsets of ORFs (i.e. only noncoding intergenic ORFs for example) can be extracted and written in a fasta file with ORFget, a tool provided with ORFtrack.
 The following instruction writes the amino acid sequences of all yeast noncoding ORFs (including noncoding intergenic ORFs and those that overlap with a genomic feature).
 ORFget therefore needs the genome sequence (nucleotides) from which the ORF sequences will be extracted and translated into amino acids and the ORFtrack output gff file with the annotations and coordinates of all the identified ORFs.
-The "**-features_include**"  option indicates the features to be matched in the names of the ORFs that we want to extract.
-In this case, we are interested in all noncoding ORFs (i.e. all ORFs containing the flag "nc" - see [here](./orftrack_annotation.md) for more details on the annotation rules of the ORFs), so we indicate it to ORFget through the "**-features_include nc**" option (see [here](./orfget_run.md) for more examples).
+The "**--features_include**"  option indicates the features to be matched in the names of the ORFs that we want to extract.
+In this case, we are interested in all noncoding ORFs (i.e. all ORFs containing the flag "nc" - see [here](./orftrack_annotation.md) for more details on the annotation rules of the ORFs), so we indicate it to ORFget through the "**--features_include nc**" option (see [here](./orfget_run.md) for more examples).

 ``` bash